CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 1. Place a suitable container below the engine to catch the used oil, then remove the filler cap/dipstick and the drain plug.

-Please dispose of used motor oil in a manner that is compatible with environment.
-We suggest you take used oil in a sealed container to local recycling center or service station for reclamation.
-Do not throw the trash; pour it on the ground; or down a drain.
+Please dispose of used motor oil in a manner that is compatible with the environment.
+We suggest you take used oil in a sealed container to a local recycling center or service station for reclamation.
+Do not throw it in the trash, pour it on the ground, or down a drain.

 1. With the engine in a level position, fill to the outer edge of the hole with the recommended oil.